TokenMarketNet/sto/docs/source/index.rst

 Security Token Manager documentation
 ====================================

-Here is a documentation for TokenMarket Security Token Manager.
-Security Token Manager is an open source project that provides a command line tool and API library to interact and integrate security tokens to your business systems.
+This is the documentation for Security Token Manager open source project.
+The project provides command line tools and programming interfaces to interact and integrate security tokens.

-Security Token Manager provides technical operations for corporate governance including e.g.
+Security Token Manager supports operations for security token governance including e.g.

-* Issue out new stock series as security tokens
+* Issue out new stock or bond series as security tokens

 * Distributing shares to primary market investors